afzaldepllc/digi-era-pro/Z- Docuuments-folder/OTHER-WITH-ERD-Diagram/MONGODB_TO_SUPABASE_CONFIGURATION.md

 give me the complete document for planning for this one in the .md file explanning each and every things on it which should be optimized and professional best practices

-Workspace: Collecting workspace information# Complete Migration Guide: From MongoDB to Supabase - DepLLC CRM
+Workspace: Collecting workspace information# Complete Migration Guide: From MongoDB to Supabase - Digi Era Pro CRM

-This comprehensive guide documents the migration from MongoDB to Supabase for the DepLLC CRM system, focusing on leveraging Supabase's real-time capabilities, authentication, storage, and database features.
+This comprehensive guide documents the migration from MongoDB to Supabase for the Digi Era Pro CRM system, focusing on leveraging Supabase's real-time capabilities, authentication, storage, and database features.
 The migration optimizes for the specified modules: Real-time chat, Project/task management, Dynamic role-based permissions, Secure file sharing, Audio/video calls + screen sharing, Client portal, Email Integration, and Mobile-responsive design (Next.js + Tailwind).

 ## Table of Contents